garr3ttmjo/Writeups/Belkasoft CTF - March 2021/README.md

                                 return null;
                         }
 ```
 Going through each of the logs still doesn't show anything to do with a email backdoor.
-But if we remember to the timeline HEAD wasn't the only branch being worked on.
+But if we remember from the timeline HEAD wasn't the only branch being worked on.
 There was also the wip branch, maybe for work in progress?
 ```
 /Users/anit.ghosh/adstresser/.git/logs/refs/remotes/origin/HEAD
 /Users/anit.ghosh/adstresser/.git/logs/refs/remotes/origin/HEAD ($FILE_NAME)